GravityPDF/gravity-pdf/.github/README.md

 ## Setup for Docker

-The Docker setup will create a fully functionality development environment preconfigured for Gravity PDF.
+The Docker setup will create a fully functional development environment preconfigured for Gravity PDF.

 1. Clone the repository using `git clone https://github.com/GravityPDF/gravity-pdf/` from the terminal
 2. Copy and rename `.env.example` to `.env`, then replace `00000000000000000000000000000000` with a valid Gravity Forms license key